There are three types of sales objections: conditions, stalls, and true objections.

 Sometimes a customer does not have the authority to make a decision.
 Perhaps the company needs to get permission from their overseas parent company to spend that amount of money.
 Or a decree from the CEO prevents the Purchasing Manager from making a purchase at that time without referring to the CEO.

-We simply need to identify true conditions, face the reality, swallow hard and both quickly and courteously disconnect from trying to force a sale.
-If we become too emotionally involved we will lose the objectivity to detect this.
-By becoming an expert qualifier, we don't dampen our enthusiasm by trying to overcome a condition that can't be overcome.
+You simply need to identify true conditions, face the reality, swallow hard and both quickly and courteously disconnect from trying to force a sale.
+If you become too emotionally involved you will lose your objectivity to detect this.
+By becoming an expert qualifier, you don't dampen your enthusiasm by trying to overcome a condition that can't be overcome.

 The real secret to handling conditions is to find out about them as soon as you can.
 It's better to discover that Dad wants to approve the house before you put the buyers in the car.
 That way, Dad can come along and see that the house they choose is really the best one.